FWC Mania logo

 • Tablet: A strong middle ground if you want portability without losing too much screen size.

-Keep the World Cup 2026 match schedule close on matchdays, then check the group standings after each round.
-If you are following the hosts and favourites closely, the Brazil National Football team page adds squad and tournament context.
+Keep the World Cup 2026 schedule close on matchdays, then check the group standings after each round.
+If you are following the Seleção's charge, the Brazil National Football team page adds the tactical context you need.

 Conclusion